-Read on for our fascinating list of 10 of the oldest living trees in the world!
+Read on for our fascinating list of 10 of the oldest living trees in the world (and a bonus data visualisation)!

 In this article we are going to look at the oldest surviving trees – meaning trees that are still alive today and have a verified age.